 - Norman Birenbaum, Principal Policy & Economic Analyst

 The final rules and regulations posted above reflect changes made by the Department as a result of public comment that was received from November 7, 2016 through December 7, 2016 in accordance with the Administrative Procedures Act.
-The Concise Explanatory Statement posted below summarizes the public comment received by the Department and what, if any, action was taken by the Department.
+The Concise Explanatory Statement posted above summarizes the public comment received by the Department and what, if any, action was taken by the Department.
 The final rules and regulations were filed with the Rhode Island Secretary Of State on December 12, 2016 and will take effect as of January 1, 2017.
 Upon taking effect, these final rules and regulations shall supersede the emergency regulations promulgated by the Department on October 25, 2016.

 All medical marijuana patients and caregivers currently operating residential and non-residential cooperative cultivations, as defined in the Final Rules and Regulations, must submit an application to the Department by January 1st, 2017 or they will be out of compliance with the the Edward O. Hawkins and Thomas C. Slater Medical Marijuana Act, RI Gen. Laws § 21-28.6-1 et seq., as amended by Article 14 of the budget, RI Public Laws 2016, ch.
 142, Article 14 (the “Act”).
 Medical marijuana patients and caregivers operating a residential or non-residential cooperative cultivation who have submitted an application for a Cultivator License or who have had their Cultivator License application approved must still submit an application for a cooperative cultivation license before January 1, 2017 unless their final Cultivator License has already been issued.